Genuine monogamy relations in no-signaling theories - a geometric approach: Monogamy relations for many qubits

-We now prove that the monogamy inequality~(\ref{monogamy0}) is obeyed by all no-signaling theories.
-It is a non-trivial observation because we know that there are no-signaling theories that can violate Bell inequalities.
-Quantum mechanics is an example of such a theory for which we can have $\mathcal{B}_{ABC}\leq 0$ and $\mathcal{B}_{ABD}\geq 0$ or the other way around.
-Thus, our claim is that for all no-signaling theories we have
+We now derive a monogamy relation for the violations of Bell inequalities in any no-signaling theory.
+It is a non-trivial observation because there are no-signaling theories that can violate Bell inequalities.
+Quantum mechanics is an example of such a theory for which we can have $\mathcal{B}_{ABC}\leq 0$ and $\mathcal{B}_{ABD}\geq 0$ or vice versa.
+Our claim is that for all no-signaling theories we have